 - The Beatles performed their final concert on the roof of Apple Corps at 3 Saville Row in the West End of the city.
 The venue is now an Abercrombie & Fitch store.

-- It is the first city to host the Olympics three times (1908, 1948 and 2012).
+- It was the first city to host the Olympics three times (1908, 1948, and 2012).

-- The river Thames flows through London.
+- The river Thames flows through the city's center.